nvnieuwk/nf-samplesheet-conversion/README.md

 # Nextflow Samplesheet Conversion
-A script to validate a samplesheet and convert it to a Nextflow channel.
+A script to validate a samplesheet (in CSV or TSV format) and convert it to a Nextflow channel.

 No external dependencies are needed to run this script.
 All required functionality is already installed along `nextflow`.